 58. How to become a creative genius in 5 days

 There is never a bad time to try something new and to set yourself challenges, but sometimes you need a little push.
 To get creatives up and running, Zippi has produced this great infographic that shows you how to start making your masterpiece in less than a week.

 Stuffed with tips on how to get inspiration, tackle creative blocks and promote yourself, this colourful infographic walks you through each day of the process.

 59. 12 dos and don'ts of using Facebook for business

-Tuning a blind eye to the, er, 'functional' design and questionable apostrophe use, this handy infographic from Hubspot outlines the best practises when it comes to promoting yourself and your business online.
+Turn a blind eye to the, er, 'functional' design and questionable apostrophe use, and you'll find this handy infographic from Hubspot outlines best practice when it comes to promoting you and your business online.
 From focusing your posts on peak times to not posting too much, these 12 tips will certainly get you on the right track if you're just starting out with your business page.
 It was originally designed in 2015, but was updated in September 2017 to reflect updates to the service.

 60. How to design the perfect logo

 Want to design the perfect logo?
 This logo design infographic shares some advice.
 And while the list may seem daunting (it's easier said than done to create something timeless, new, unique and enticing), it's a great checklist you can use to see if your designs are on the right track.